Skip to Content

 Image no longer available

-Why it works: This exercise will challenge a runner’s stability and balance while firing up those deep core and lower ab muscles.
-Again, avoid arching your back while practicing this move and think about hitting a nice, tall posture Slowly push feet back to high plank working up to 2 minutes.
+We earn a commission for products purchased through some links in this article: This exercise will challenge a runner’s stability and balance while firing up those deep core and lower ab muscles.
+Again, avoid arching your back while practicing this move and think about hitting a nice, tall posture CA Notice at Collection.

 1. Start lying faceup on the mat.